franktakes/gephi-tutorial/README.md

 The node and edge lists of Gephi can also be filled by importing data from CSV files, or even (Excel) spreadsheets.
 For this, use the "Import spreadsheet" button, which invokes an import window.
 (Note that the same type of import window can be invoked when using the "File", "Open" menu button, and selecting a non-Gephi file that does have properties of a data file, i.e., is column-based.)

-Along the way, you will asked to select the right data format.
+Along the way, you are asked to select the right data format.
 Here, "Edges table" and "Nodes table" are the edge list and node list formats most commonly used, with `Id` being the identifier column in the node list, and two columns `Source` and `Target` in the edge list.
 The final screen asks whether the graph should be directed or undirected, and whether the data should be appended to the current workspace, or whether a new workspace should be made.
 The append-option can be used to merge multiple datasets based on the unique identifier `Id` of the nodes.

 **Task 3.2**: Download the [small-gephiready.tsv](https://github.com/franktakes/gephi-tutorial/blob/main/small-gephiready.tsv?raw=true) edge list file, and load it into Gephi via the Data laboratory.
 This .tsv file has tab-separated columns.
 Go back to the Overview screen and create a visually appealing visualization.
 The parts of the tutorial below will also use this dataset.